 On day 2 it took until lunchtime for the sun to find its way in to the gorge.
 It was freezing with icy winds all morning.

-cloud.2008 2009 2010 2011 argentinien art asia bike bikes books chile china fashion food fotos fresh friends holiday life listen Mittelamerika movie music music musik photos read Reiselust rock shanghai Shop shopping sommer sonne sonnenschein sports suedamerika summer sÃ¼damerika travel Urlaub usa video winter YEAH!
+cloud.2008 2009 2010 2011 argentinien asia bike bikes books chile china fashion Festival food fotos fresh friends holiday japan listen listenup love Mittelamerika music musik photos read Reiselust rock shanghai Shop shopping sommer sonne sports suedamerika summer sÃ¼damerika travel Urlaub usa video weekend winter YEAH!